 Water Buffalo Horn

 Did you know that water buffalo is the most common domesticated animal in the world?
 Used in agriculture for tilling rice fields, milked for richer and more protein-dense milk, and used as a source for meat, more people depend on the water buffalo than any other domesticated animal in the world.
-It’s fitting that an animal that spends most of its time in water lends its horns to make some of the most beautiful unique Maui fish hook necklaces we’ve laid our eyes on!
+It’s fitting that an animal that spends most of its time in water lends its horns to make some of the most beautiful unique Maui fishing hook necklaces we’ve laid our eyes on!

 Offering Unique Gifts from Lahaina Since 1971